 Founder, OKRs Tool.
-Based in Tallinn.
+Based in Tallinn, Estonia.
 Building software for the operator running OKRs inside a growing company — not the HR team buying enterprise software.

 "Wait, that's not OKR software."
 Yes — you're right.